AdrianCarreno/TalanaKombat/README.md

 -   All the moves are case-insensitive, and can only be `W`, `A`, `S` or `D` for movement, and `P` or `K` for attacks.

 ## Usage

+You can play the game in 2 ways: CLI or REST.

+### CLI

 To play the game, you must create 2 players, and then add them to the combat.
 Then you must set the moves for each player, and then start the game.